Optimal Control of Fluid Restless Multi-armed Bandits: A Machine Learning Approach: Introduction

-An optimal solution to Problem (\ref{eq:genrmabp}) is given as which is a pair of state and control trajectories starting from a fixed initial state $\bm{x}_0$.
-However, in practice, one often needs to resolve Problem \eqref{eq:genrmabp} with different initial states repeatedly.
-Therefore, the mapping from any state $\bm{x} \in \mathcal{X}$ to its associated optimal control $\bm{u} \in [0,1]^{n}$ is more useful than a single pair of trajectories from a specific initial state.
-This mapping is referred to as a state feedback policy, which is typically time-dependent because Problem \eqref{eq:genrmabp} is a finite horizon problem and an optimal stationary policy usually does not exist.
-Computing such a policy, however, is generally considered very challenging.
-The goal of this work is to propose using OCT-H to learn a time-dependent state feedback policy
+Therefore, the mapping from any \jnm{given state-time pair $(\bm{x}, t)$} to a corresponding extremal control $\bm{u}$ is more useful than a \jnm{single state-control trajectory pair starting} from a specific initial state.
+This mapping is referred to as a \jnm{time-dependent state feedback control} policy. \jnm{Note that the time dependence of the mapping arises because of the finite horizon} in Problem \eqref{eq:genrmabp}, \jnm{as stationary policies typically do not exist in that case}.
+Computing such a state feedback control policy, however, is generally considered very challenging.
+The goal of this work is to propose using OCT-H to learn an extremal time-dependent state feedback policy $\pi: \mathcal{X} \times [0,T] \mapsto [0,1]^{n}.$ { After training, determining the extremal control for any new state and remaining time horizon requires only a fast inference step from the learned policy. }